qw2273/Learning-to-Use-Git/README.md

 # What is staging area ?
 Git has a staging area in which it stores files with changes you want to save that haven't been saved yet.
-Putting files in the staging area is like putting things in a box, while committing those changes is like putting that box in the mail: you can add more things to the box or take things out as often as you want, but once you put it in the mail, you can't make further changes.
+Putting files in the staging area is like putting things in a box, while ting those changes is like putting that box in the mail: you can add more things to the box or take things out as often as you want, but once you put it in the mail, you can't make further changes.

 ![staging-area](/images/staging-area.png)